 The attack around Lucas Stadium affected several of the transportation routes.
 These routes are used not only by the first responders but for the evacuation and delivery of additional response personnel, equipment, and services into the area.
 Geospatial support will assist in determining the affected routes and defining formal ingress and egress paths.
-Data developed would be shared through the City EOC and FEMA in effort to ensure access by local responders and the community to safeguard personnel and provide information on the condition of roadways, bridges, formal access points, and temporary restrictions (such as lane closure) to safely and accurately route vehicles.
+Data developed would be shared through the City EOC and FEMA in effort to ensure access by local responders and the community to safeguard personnel and provide informal access points, and temporary restrictions (such as lane closure) to safely and accurately route vehicles.